How To Pick A Doctor (Or Break Up With One)

 It may be frustrating to start your search again, but it's worth it to find a doctor who really gets you.
 Your health depends on it.

-Mara Gordon is a physician and the 2018-2019 Health and Media Fellow at NPR and Georgetown University.
+Mara Gordon is a physician and the 2018-2019 health and media fellow at NPR and Georgetown University.
 In August, she joins the faculty at Cooper Medical School in Camden, NJ.